mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ![](./gif/big36.gif)

 Please note that in the fourth case, this prefix is missing.
-If you wish, nothing stops you from editing the definition to match the other three rules, I just chose it not to enable by default because I fear it might make the spoken queries too long and unnecessarily increase grammar complexity.
+If you wish, nothing stops you from editing the definition to match the other three rules, I just chose it not to include by default because I fear it might make the spoken queries too long and unnecessarily increase grammar complexity.

-There are four syntaxes for you find the location of those regions of interest:
+There are four syntaxes for you to specify the location of those regions of interest:

 ```python